pyeventsourcing/eventsourcing-sqlalchemy/README.md

-# eventsourcing-sqlalchemy
+# Event Sourcing in Python with SQLAlchemy

-Python package for eventsourcing with SQLAlchemy
+This package supports using the Python [eventsourcing](https://github.com/johnbywater/eventsourcing) library with [SQLAlchemy](https://www.sqlalchemy.org/).

 ## Installation